 Solanezumab is an experimental, humanized monoclonal antibody that binds to beta-amyloid.
 It is being studied as a potential therapy to delay the progression of Alzheimer’s disease.
 This disease is a chronic neurodegenerative disorder that results in a progressive decline in cognitive functions including memory, decision-making and language and ultimately leads to death.
 The drug is being developed by Eli Lilly & Company.

-How Bapineuzumab Works
+How Solanezumab Works

-Bapineuzumab binds to β-amyloid.
-It is designed to provide antibodies to β-amyloid directly to the patient and clear toxic β-amyloid.
-If β-amyloid plays an important role in the formation of the amyloid plaques seen in the brains of patients with Alzheimer’s disease, as is hypothesized, then bapineuzumab could be a potential treatment for this high unmet medical need.
+Solanezumab is a humanized monoclonal antibody that binds to soluble monomeric forms of beta-amyloid allowing it to be cleared before it clumps together to form beta-amyloid plaques.
+If beta-amyloid plays an important role in the formation of the amyloid plaques seen in the brains of patients with Alzheimer’s disease, as is hypothesized, then solanezumab could be a potential treatment for this high unmet medical need.